JeroenVanGorsel/IntroductionToNeuralNetworks/README.md

-# IntroductionToNeuralNetworks
+# Introduction To Neural Networks
- A Primer on Neural Networks with introductory examples and excercises
+ A Primer on Neural Networks with introductory examples.
+Following various statistical regression models, these notes focus on the mathematics behind the various layers and activation functions one can choose when designing a neural network.
+These notes have been supplemented with many Python Jupyter notebooks, where all examples from the notes have been implemented using the Keras API of TensorFlow2.